artist, author, producer (art & culture)

 Having so far participated in a wide variety of notable projects — ranging from fine art, publications, documentary to digital art, Ito’s profile has appeared in prominent magazines in Germany, USA and Japan.
 Petersen’s Photographic magazine (USA) once described her as “a painter of light” and Eyes for Excellence, a feature on her was included on the PIC’s (Photo imaging Information Council) official website.

-After majoring in Aesthetics and Fine Art History at Tokyo’s renowned Keio University, Ito studied Philosophy (Ruhr-University Bochum) as well as Photography and Applied Art (Essen University [the successor of the renowned Folkwang Schule]), while concurrently embarking on her path as a photo-artist and art pundit in Germany, where she also was a member of the German Federation of Journalists (DJV).
+After majoring in Aesthetics and Fine Art History at Tokyo’s Keio University, Ito studied Philosophy (Ruhr-University Bochum) as well as Photography and Applied Art (Essen Gesamthochschule [the successor of the renowned Folkwang Schule / currently: University of Duisburg-Essen]), while concurrently embarking on her path as a photo-artist and art pundit in Germany, where she also was a member of the German Federation of Journalists (DJV).

 Since 2001 she is a permanent resident of the U.S.A., where she is a member of the New York Art Directors Club, in addition to the Photographic Society of Japan.